Envoy

 }

-Never send requests that match these patterns to the APISever.
+Never send requests that match these patterns (host and path) to the Protection API.
 An empty list means all requests are sent.